Bitcoin-ABC/bitcoin-abc/doc/backporting.md

 Backporting
 -----------

-Before you begin backporting commits, you will need to add an additional remote to your Bitcoin-ABC repo.
+Before you begin backporting commits, you will need to add an additional remote to your Bitcoin ABC repo.
 For Bitcoin Core, this repository would be added as:

 ```